 Plot A and B Analysis: The teaser is one of the longest ever and has two parts, both of which are good.
 The first has Barclay portraying Cyrano from the eponymous play, and acting in pretty godawful fashion.
 The second has the Enterprise arriving at the Argus Array, a big telescope that stopped transmitting two months previous.
 They find a probe, and when Geordi and Barclay take a shuttle out to investigate it flashes and knocks Barclay out.
 Plot A is about Barclay’s mental odyssey, there is no plot B. Barclay wakes up with no apparent ill effects, but meanwhile the probe starts acting up, following the Enterprise and threatening to overload its computer with all the energy it’s putting out.
 Nothing the crew does can affect it until Barclay magically increases the shields by 300%!
 Then they blow the thing to kingdom come.
 A whole slew of unusual behavior follows: offering to solve a complex problem in record time, showing utter brilliance as an actor, arguing grand unification theory with Einstein, etc. A crisis occurs and Barclay takes control of the computer to save the array and the Enterprise, but now there’s a problem: he’s expanded his mind into the computer and can’t be separated without dying.
 The plot here is well-paced, enjoyable, and unpredictable.
 It’s a fun ride from beginning to end.

 Favorite Scenes: There are a lot of good scenes in this episode.
-The things Geordi says while in the shuttle with Barclay about how meeting the unknown is why he’s in Starfleet has always resonated with me.
-The exploration of the unknown is a major reason I watch Star Trek.
+Geordi telling Barclay that investigating the unknown is why he’s in Starfleet has always resonated with me.
+The exploration aspect of the show is a major reason I watch Star Trek.
+There’s a scene in a corridor where Riker is walking with Barclay and asking how he saved the ship.
+Barclay gives a very technical answer to which Riker just nods his head saying, “Uh huh, I see that”, when we know he has no clue what Barclay just said.
+I liked that.
 One that always makes me smile is when they take him in to Dr. Crusher.
 After a description of how advanced his brain has become she sums it all up:

 Dr. Crusher: Lieutenant, you could very well be the most advanced human being who has ever lived.